Bruises (Lewis Capaldi song)

-"Bruises" is a song by Scottish singer-songwriter Lewis Capaldi.
+"Bruises" is the debut single by Scottish singer-songwriter Lewis Capaldi.
 It was initially self-released independently on 31 March 2017, later being re-released as a digital download on 16 May 2017, after Capaldi signed to Virgin Records, as the lead single from his debut extended play Bloom and his debut studio album Divinely Uninspired to a Hellish Extent.
 It was released once again on 7 January 2020 as Capaldi's third single.

 Background

 It was the first song he had written with a piano.
-It was originally called “Something in the Water Pt.
+Originally, it was called "Something in the Water Pt.
 II".